Animal sacrifice in Hinduism: Hindu scriptures

+The Brahmanic texts explicitly state that five creatures were suitable for sacrifice in Vedic India, in descending order: man, horse, cattle, sheep, and goat.
+The text of the Rigveda and other Vedas provide detailed description of sacrifices including cattle sacrifice.

 The Ashvamedha, a ritual in which a horse was allowed to roam freely for a year, then finally sacrificed, is mentioned in the Vedic texts such as the Yajurveda.
 In the epic Mahabharata, Yudhishtra performs the Ashwamedha after winning the Kurukshetra war to become the Chakravartin emperor.
-The Mahabharata also contains a description of an Ashvamedha performed by the Chedi king Uparichara Vasu, however.
-The rulers of the Gupta empire, the Chalukya dynasty, and the Chola dynasty all performed the Ashvamedha.
+The Mahabharata also contains a description of an Ashvamedha performed by the Chedi king Uparichara Vasu.
+The rulers of the Gupta Empire, the Chalukya dynasty, and the Chola dynasty all performed the Ashvamedha.

 Agnisomiya was the simplest of all Soma sacrifices in which animal sacrifice played an important part; it required that a goat be sacrificed to Agni and Soma preceding the day of offering of nectar to the gods.
 In the Savaniya sacrifice, victims were offered throughout the day of offering to Agni.
 These rituals didn't focus on the killing of the animal but as a symbol to the powers it was sacrificed.